-Funds section of the application (see Section D.2.d.).
-Refer to Section D.2.h. for what to include in the application, and to Section E.2.b. for how DOT will make this determination.
+(1) The project improves the safety, efficiency, or reliability of the movement of goods through a port or intermodal connection to the port.
+Refer to Section D.2.h. for what to include in the application, and to Section E.1.a. for how DOT will make this determination.